 2016 2017 2018 2019 2020

 Year 1 Year 2 Year 3 Year 4 Year 5 Total

-State Appropriation \$6,500,000 \$23,000,000 \$3,301,955 \$5,000,000 \$5,103,500 \$42,905,455
+State Appropriation 1 \$6,500,000 \$23,000,000 \$3,301,955 \$5,000,000 \$5,103,500 \$42,905,455

-Other Funding \$77,000,000 \$77,000,000
+Other Funding 2 \$77,000,000 \$77,000,000

 Total Revenue \$6,500,000 \$100,000,000 \$3,301,955 \$5,000,000 \$5,103,500 \$119,905,455

-LB 532 appropriates \$5M in FY16 and \$20M in FY 17 for construction.
+1 LB 532 appropriates \$5M in FY16 and \$20M in FY 17 for construction.
 LB 533 appropriates \$1.5M in FY16, \$3M in FY17 and contains intent language to continue providing operating support at the fully needed amount of up to \$5M for the FY18 and FY19.

-An additional \$77M of external support is needed for the remaining construction of the \$102M building, which includes \$30M in simulation and immersive virtual reality equipment.
+2 An additional \$77M of external support is needed for the remaining construction of the \$102M building, which includes \$30M in simulation and immersive virtual reality equipment.

+SUBJECT: Establishment of the Nebraska Center for Substance Abuse Research in the Department of Pharmacology and Experimental Neuroscience in the College of Medicine at the University of Nebraska Medical Center

+(UNMC)

-TO: The Board of Regents Academic Affairs MEETING DATE: April 10, 2015 SUBJECT: Establishment of the Nebraska Center for Substance Abuse Research in the Department of Pharmacology and Experimental Neuroscience in the College of Medicine at the University of Nebraska Medical Center (UNMC) RECOMMENDED ACTION: Approval is requested to establish the Nebraska Center for Substance Abuse Research in the Department of Pharmacology and Experimental Neuroscience in the College of Medicine at UNMC PREVIOUS ACTION: None EXPLANATION: The goal of the proposed Nebraska Center for Substance Abuse Research is to promote and facilitate research in drug abuse and neurodegenerative diseases with a focus on cell signaling, behavioral assessments and developing models of drug addiction.
+RECOMMENDED ACTION: Approval is requested to establish the Nebraska Center for Substance

+Abuse Research in the Department of Pharmacology and Experimental is to promote and facilitate research in drug abuse and neurodegenerative diseases with a focus on cell signaling, behavioral assessments and developing models of drug addiction.
 The center will serve as a nexus for enhancing research capacity by recruiting faculty, postdocs and students (clinical and basic science) as well as build bridges with clinical departments to promote benefits of academic medicine at UNMC.

+Neuroscience in the College of Medicine at UNMC

+EXPLANATION: The goal of the proposed Nebraska Center for Substance Abuse Research

 Substance abuse leading to addiction is one of the most devastating problems facing communities throughout the United States and worldwide.
 Addiction negatively impacts the normal functioning of an individual and increases the susceptibility of the addicts to infectious diseases such as HIV, hepatitis and tuberculosis.
-The underlying pathways for addiction and the ability of the addictive drugs to co- operate with infectious agents, thereby eliciting exacerbated disease pathogenesis, remains poorly understood.
+The underlying pathways for addiction and the ability of the addictive drugs to cooperate with infectious agents, thereby eliciting exacerbated disease pathogenesis, remains poorly understood.
 Moreover, effective treatment modalities for preventing and treating addiction are limited.
 This necessitates an urgent need in the field to focus on disease mechanisms underlying the biological processes of drug addiction and/or infection.

 The creation of the Nebraska Center for Substance Abuse Research will enhance basic and clinical research, leading to the advancement of the UNMC reputation and other institutes within Omaha.

-This proposal has been reviewed by the Council of Academic Officers.
-PROGRAM COST: \$362,386 (2015-2016) (\$217,946 Reallocation in 2015-2016; \$144,440 provided by UNMC campus resources) SOURCE OF FUNDS: UNMC: Department of Pharmacology and Experimental Neuroscience; College of Medicine; Office of the Chancellor; and Office of the Vice Chancellor for Research
+PROGRAM COST: \$362,386 (2015-2016) (\$217,946 Reallocation in 2015-2016; \$144,440 provided by UNMC campus resources)

-SPONSORS: H. Dele Davies Vice Chancellor for Academic Affairs Jennifer L. Larsen Vice Chancellor for Research Jeffrey P. Gold, Chancellor University of Nebraska Medical Center RECOMMENDED: Susan M. Fritz Executive Vice President and Provost DATE: March 18, 2015
+SOURCE OF FUNDS: UNMC: Department of Pharmacology and Experimental Neuroscience;

+College of Medicine; Office of the Chancellor; and Office of the Vice

+Chancellor for Research

+SPONSORS: H. Dele Davies

+Vice Chancellor for Academic Affairs

+Jennifer L. Larsen

+Vice Chancellor for Research

+Jeffrey P. Gold, Chancellor